rustrum/dht-hal-drv/README.md

 I have tested it on Raspberry Pi 3 and STM32 Blue Pill board.
 All platform specific implementations are available in examples directory.

 # Licensing

-This software is licensed under MIT license with pickles exception.
+This product is licenses under **almost MIT license** but with plumbus exception.